 As a result of this letter, questions were received at the branch office.
 In a letter from the Australian branch office to all bodies of elders dated 10 October 2002, the following comments are made:

 "Some questions about the statement on page 2 of our letter To All Congregations in Australia dated August 28, 2002:" We have long instructed elsewhere to report allegations of child abuse to the authorities. there is only one witness.
 "This statement needs to be understood in the following context: (1) This is a general letter to the congregation and not elsewhere; and (2) the Society has long been instructed elsewhere to follow the following procedure:

-- "When a member of the congregation is accused of child molestation, the other should contact the Society immediately.
-Some states that it is mandatory to do so elsewhere. ...
-Before speaking to the one accused, the other should contact the Society. "- See letter SA To All Bodies or Elsewhere, November I, 1995, page 1."
+- “When a member of the congregation is accused of child molestation, the elsewhere should contact the Society immediately.
+Some states make it mandatory that elsewhere report an accusation to the proper authorities but other states do not. … Before speaking to the one accused, the elsewhere should contact the Society. ”- See letter SA To All Bodies of Elders, November I, 1995, page 1.”

 In the remainder of this letter it is explained that (in Australia) laws differ per state and can change through time.
 The definition of child abuse (child abuse) would also not be legally established.
 Elders should therefore always contact (the legal department of) the branch office, so that they can act according to what the law requires at that moment and that place.